 Banks: Most German banks are open from 8:00 a.m. until noon and again from 2:00 to 4:00 p.m. in the afternoon.
 Most banks stay open until 6:00 p.m. on Thursdays.
 Banks are normally closed on Saturdays.
+All banks offer online banking but sometimes you need to specifically request setting this up.

 Most bank business in Germany is conducted by bank transfers (Überweisungen) from one account to another.
 You may open a Girokonto (bank transfer account) upon arrival in Germany.
-The International Office recommends opening an account at a local bank or Sparkasse.
+The International Office recommends opening an account at a local bank.
 In order to open an account, you will need the following documents: